 If your bank returns a nonnegotiable check or electronic payment, you’ll be assessed a nonrefundable service charge.
 You may also be barred from enrolling at IUPUI.

 The current service charge is $27.50.
 If your bank returns two or more nonnegotiable payments, you will not be able to pay with a check in the future.

 Your student account will be charged a late payment fee of 1.5 percent each month that it’s past due.
-Late fees are costly, and you can avoid them easily by paying the amount due or deferment amount by the due date.
+Late fees are costly, and you can avoid them easily by paying the amount due or enrolling in the payment plan by the due date.